 - 412 Food Rescue

 News and Insights

-- “Reopening Close Buildings: Legionella and Other Health Risks,” Hospitality Lawyers’ Converg Blog, June 2020.
+- “Reopening Closed Buildings: Legionella and Other Health Risks,” Hospitality Lawyers’ Converge Blog, June 2020.

 - “New Ruling Exempts Facilities with Air Permits from CERCLA Release Reporting,” Eckert Seamans’ Environmental Alert June 1, 2020.